 El Viejo Mexico

 Also within the Nyhavn area is the best Mexican restaurant in the world: El Viejo Mexico.
 Okay, I have yet to try all the Mexican restaurants this world has to offer; but this definitely sets the bar.
 Their chimichangas are our favorite and their margaritas are to die for; the ambience is perfect as well.
-I barely took any photos the first time we tried it, but took a bunch during this year’s trip; so hopefully, I’ll have a more-thorough review up soon!
+I barely took any photos the first time we tried it, but took a bunch during this year’s trip, which I posted on Restaurant Review: El Viejo Mexico, Copenhagen.

 5) Stay in Admiral Hotel